 Bengal tiger size, physical characteristics, and behaviour

 Bengal tigers vary in size.
-Males weigh 180 to 260 kg and are 2.7 to 3.1 meters long.
+Males typically weigh between 180 and 260 kg and measure about 2.7 to 3.1 meters in length.
 Females are smaller, weighing 100 to 160 kg and measuring 2.4 to 2.6 meters.

 Current Bengal tiger population estimates and trends